swimlane/angular-data-table/README.md

 It was engineered from its conception to handle thousands of rows without sacrificing performance.
 It was built for modern browsers using _ES6, CSS3 and HTML5_ and **only supports [Evergreen Browsers](http://eisenbergeffect.bluespire.com/evergreen-browsers/) and Angular >= 1.4.x and < 2.0.0**.

 Sadly, this project is **not Angular2 upgrade compatible**.
-Fortunately, we have authored [angular2-data-table](https://github.com/swimlane/angular2-data-table) which is the successor to this project. **We are going to slowly be transitioning this project maintenance mode**.
-We will continue to provide feedback to the community and accept PRs but we won't be doing any major new development.
+Swimlane has authored an Angular 2 compatible table here: [angular2-data-table](https://github.com/swimlane/angular2-data-table) which is the successor to this project. ~~**We are going to slowly be transitioning this project maintenance mode**.
+We will continue to provide feedback to the community and accept PRs but we won't be doing any major new development.~~ Major new development is happening on this fork and there will be breaking changes, appropriately noted with [semvar](http://semver.org/) versioning.

 See live demos [here]( http://jonshaffer.github.io/angular-data-table/).